 Microdata are the most detailed information available from a survey and are generally the responses to individual questions on the questionnaire or data derived from two or more questions.

-Labour Force Status of Families is produced from data collected in the Labour Force Survey (LFS) in June each year and designed to provide statistics on family characteristics and the labour force characteristics of family members in the following broad categories:
+Labour Force Status of Families is produced from data collected in the Labour Force Survey (LFS), and is designed to provide statistics on family characteristics and the labour force characteristics of family members in the following broad categories:

 • Geography (state of usual residence)